perseusrigging/UnrealControlRigPlugins/README.md

-Perseus Vector Constraint Plugin for Unreal Control Rig The binary version is compiled for Unreal Engine 5.6
+Perseus Vector Constraint Plugin for Unreal Control Rig.

+The binary version is compiled for Unreal Engine 5.6